 Mr. Li has served as a director since September 2015.
 Mr. Li had served as a non-executive director of Industrial and Commercial Bank of China Limited from December 2008 to March 2015.
-He previously served as assistant of the representative of the Beijing Representative Office of the Bank of Credit and Commerce International, deputy representative of the BNP Paribas China Representative Office, a consultant of the International Banking Department of Banco Bilbao Vizcaya Argentaria, the deputy director of the Research Centre of China Technology Trust and Investment Company, the general manager of the School of Economics and Management of the University of Science and Technology Beijing.
+He previously served as assistant of the representative of the Beijing Representative Office of the Bank of Credit and Commerce International, deputy representative of the BNP Paribas China Representative Office, a consultant of the International Banking Department of Banco Bilbao Vizcaya Argentaria, the deputy director of the Research Centre of China Technology Trust and Investment Company, the general manager of the Research Department of China Sci-Tech Securities, and a professor of the Finance Department of the School of Economics and Management of the University of Science and Technology Beijing.
 At present, Mr. Li serves as a non-executive director of Shenwan Hongyuan Group Co.
 Ltd. and Shenwan Hongyuan Securities Co.
-Ltd..
-He graduated from University of Madrid in Spain in November 1995 and received a Doctorate degree in Economic Management.
-Mr. Li is currently an employee of Huijin, the

-Bank's substantial shareholder.
+Ltd. He graduated from University of Madrid in Spain in November 1995 and received a Doctorate degree in Economic Management.
+Mr. Li is currently an employee of Huijin, the Bank's substantial shareholder.